 Applicants should consider the ability of their proposed study to generate definitive results.
-Since the size of the awards under this NOFA generally limits the ability of applicants to design and implement research on health outcomes using the strongest methodology (i.e., a randomized controlled trial), applicants should consider focusing on important indoor environmental quality (IEQ) measures instead of health outcomes in studies where this is appropriate, such as when existing research has demonstrated a significant association between the IEQ measures and health outcomes.
-A focus on environmental outcomes is generally expected to produce more definitive results as opposed to a health outcomes focus, and the impact of improvements to IEQ on health outcomes can be inferred where the evidence base is sufficient, such as from other research making the specific exposure - health outcome link.
+Since the size of the awards under this NOFO may limit the ability of applicants to design and implement research on health outcomes using the strongest methodology (i.e., a randomized controlled trial), applicants should consider focusing on important indoor environmental quality (IEQ) measures instead of health outcomes in studies where this is appropriate, such as when existing research has demonstrated a significant association between the IEQ measures and health outcomes.
+A focus on environmental outcomes is generally expected to produce more definitive results as opposed to a health outcome focus, and the impact of improvements to IEQ on health outcomes can be inferred where the evidence base is sufficient.
+HUD is especially interested in funding practical, applied research, including studies using implementation science, that can directly inform policies and practices to reduce the prevalence and severity of residential health and safety hazards and improve the health and well-being of residents.
+You should be aware of where your proposed study fits within a translational research framework (i.e., Pettibone et al, 2018: https://doi.org/10.1289/EHP3657).